-Dark current becomes a significant component at temperatures above 230 K. Therefore, during the device evaluations at room temperature, full pixel wide clock dithering at a fixed rate of 80 $\mu$ s/cycle was applied, yielding typical dark charge reduction rates by a factor of up to 15.
+dithering at a fixed rate of $80 \,\mu$ s/cycle was applied, yielding typical dark charge reduction rates by a factor of up to 15.
 With the help of such dithering, useful images could be obtained up to exposure times of 40 s.
-Below 230 K, clock dithering is no longer useful, because spurious charge becomes dominant (Kramm et al., 2000; 2004).
+Below 230 K, clock dithering is no longer useful, because spurious charge becomes dominant (Kramm and Keller, 2000; Kramm et al., 2004).

-11.3 Detector packaging concept
+11.3.
+Detector Packaging Concept

 With high thermal insulation between the CCD substrate and the focal plane housing, the CCD can be operated either at low temperatures (down to 160 K) or can be heated up to 400 K to anneal radiation defects.
-A special detector packaging was required therefore to provide sufficient thermal insulation.
+Special detector packaging was required, therefore, to provide sufficient thermal insulation.

-The CCD substrate die is glued to a 10 mm Invar carrier plate that is attached to the housing structure with perfect thermal insulation by two stages of three glass spheres to mount the device.
+The CCD substrate die is glued to a 10 mm Invar carrier plate that is attached to the housing structure with perfect thermal insulation by two stages of three glass spheres to mount the device (see Section 11.8).
 Cooling (by a thermal radiator) and (electrical) heating is applied from the back side of the Invar plate.
-The Invar plate keeps the detector flat to $< 10 \mu$ m and also provides shielding against irradiation.
+The Invar plate keeps the detector flat to less than 10 μ m and provides shielding against irradiation.

 The electrical interface is obtained via a small ceramic interface board mounted to the Invar plate.
-On its top side, the board provides 32 gold plated bond pads which are aligned with the substrate bond pads on the CCD.
-A flex circuit connects the CCD to the SHB through gold plated contacts on the ceramics.
+On its top side, the board provides 32 gold plated bond pads, which are aligned with the substrate bond pads on the CCD.
+A flex circuit connects the CCD to the SHB through gold-plated contacts on the ceramics.